 While Washington, D.C., may be known for its cherry blossoms, Washington state — and in particular the Skagit Valley — is known for its tulip fields.
 Hundreds of thousands of people from more than 85 countries and all 50 states attend the Skagit Valley Tulip Festival each year to see hundreds of acres of tulips and an equal number of daffodils.

 Where Is The Skagit Valley Tulip Festival?

 Located in the northwestern part of Washington, Skagit Valley has the largest tulip fields in North America.
 The area is easy to reach because it’s only 60 miles north of Seattle, adjacent to Interstate 5.
 Skagit Valley is only 70 miles south of Vancouver, British Columbia.
 Either way, it’s a perfect destination for a day trip or a longer stay.
 Plus, Amtrak Cascades train service runs to Mount Vernon, the closest town.

 When Is The Skagit Valley Tulip Festival?

-The Tulip Festival runs the entire month of April, but there is no specific date for the flowers to bloom because it varies from year to year.
+The Tulip Festival runs the entire month of April, but the best time to see the bloom varies from year to year.
 Some years, tulips bloom the last week of March.
-Depending on the weather, they may bloom as late as the second week of April.
+Depending on the weather, they might bloom as late as the second week of April.
 What’s more, different varieties of tulips bloom at different times — and daffodils bloom before tulips.

 Know Before You Go